-In type or printed writing, italics are a sloping kind of writing.
-The characters slope to the right, as you see in the diagram below.
+Italics are a sloping kind of writing.
+The characters slope to the right, as you see here:

 We use italics for several different reasons, including: